tompickering/wizapp/README.md

 ![Screenshot 3](screenshots/03.png)
 ![Screenshot 4](screenshots/04.png)

-At present, the game only supports Linux, and will create a save file at ~/.wizapp_save.
-However, the code abstracts all SDL and platform-specific logic such that in theory, it would require minimal effort to adapt to other platforms.
+The game was designed primarily to run on Linux, but also runs well on Mac OS X. On both systems, it will create a save file at ~/.wizapp_save.
+The code abstracts all SDL and platform-specific logic such that in theory, it would require minimal effort to adapt to other platforms.

-Controls:
+## Controls
 * Move character: Arrow keys, or the original bindings Z/X (left / right) and P/L (up / down)
 * Switch character: Space
 * Reset level: R